ejholmes/dressing/README.md

 > A lighter weight alternative to sauce.

 Dressing is a Ruby gem for running [Capybara](https://github.com/jnicklas/capybara) scenarios with [Sauce Labs](https://saucelabs.com).
-It's an alternative to the official `sauce` gem, which is clunky and difficult to use.
+It's an alternative to the official `sauce` gem, which is clunky, bloated and difficult to use.

 ## Usage